 Toxic positive people can be very annoying to be around because they always talk positive things about everything, even if it’s not true at all.
 They can also be very negative and judgmental when it comes to other people’s mistakes or problems.

 They may also say things like “I’m so happy” when something goes wrong in their lives or someone else makes them upset with their behavior.
-Toxic positive people are usually very self-centered and don’t think others should have their needs met before theirs.
+Toxic-positive people are usually very self-centered and don’t think others should have their needs met before theirs.

 Can A Good Person Be Toxic?

+The answer is a qualified yes.
 Toxic people can be good people in a narrow way.
 They may be loving and caring, but they are so focused on themselves that they have no idea how to give love to others.
-Their only goal is to get their needs and feel good about themselves.
+Their only goal is to meet their needs and feel good about themselves.

 Toxic people tend to be more selfish than those who are not toxic because they do not have a sense of responsibility for others.
 They care only about what’s good for them.
 Therefore, they seldom think about how their actions affect others.